 Longing to take that first step – or next move – on the property ladder?
-If you can’t afford the hefty deposit, using one of the UK Government’s house buying schemes may be a good option.
+If you can’t afford a hefty deposit, using one of the government’s home buying schemes may be a good option.

-The Government’s schemes can help you buy a place with as little as a 5% deposit.
-There are four main schemes, three of which are Help to Buy:
+These schemes can help you buy a place with as little as a 5% deposit.
+There are four main schemes:

-- Help to Buy: Shared ownership, where you buy a share of your home (between 25% and 75%) and pay rent on the rest.
+- Help to Buy shared ownership - where you buy a share of your home (between 10% and 75%) and pay rent on the rest.

 How does Help to Buy work?

 To be eligible for any of the Help to Buy or other government schemes, you’ll have to meet various criteria.
 Below we break down the details of each one:

 Mortgage guarantee scheme